 - Meet and socialize with hundreds of other Chinese students from other U.S. universities who are participating in similar programs in Shanghai.

 The following restrictions are in place for this program.
 Students who are not eligible for admission on this program will be withdrawn and will need to pursue an alternate program option available to them.
-This program is open for undergraduate students only.
+This program is open only for undergraduate students who are unable to return to campus.

 - Architecture – Closed to all levels of students.